Guidonian Hand

 Conclusion

-Where does this leave the modern interpreter?
+Where does this leave the modern cantor?
 We are presented with a proportionalist theory that aligns perfectly with the literal reading of the treatises and accepts more ornamentations but struggles to account for paleographic variety and inconsistencies.
-On the other hand, we have a semiological hypothesis that respects the graphic diversity of the manuscripts but tends to lack many of the older ornamentations and requires us to read the explicit mathematical instructions of the theorists as mere metaphors or borrowings from grammar.
+On the other hand, we have a semiological theory that respects the graphic diversity of the manuscripts but tends to lack many of the older ornamentations and requires us to read the explicit mathematical instructions of the theorists as mere metaphors or borrowings from grammar.

 Introit: Resurrrexi Ensemble Organum